bpceee/resume/resume.md

 * Collaborating with other members in and across scrum teams for new features' requirements analysis, architecture design, UX design verification, implementation, code review and bug fix.
 * Continuously improve product, development process, and quality of life within the organization as a member in Steering Committee.
 * Performance issues hunting and tuning.
-Reducing startup time and memory usage in a huge code base.
+Reducing start-up time and memory usage in a huge code-base.
 * Building process optimization.
 Reducing 40% incremental building time and 50% initial loading bundle size.
-* New web-frontend tech prototyping and adoption for the legacy product.
+* New web front-end tech prototyping and adoption for the legacy product.
+(React, Angular)

 **Video++, Shanghai - Senior Software Engineer** _May 2015 - Aug 2016_

 Interactive Online Video Platform (SaaS)

-* Build a AngularJS based console page, which supports multiple roles and permissions.
+* Build a video resource management web application, which supports multiple user roles and permissions.
+(Node + AngularJS)
-* Build a React based third-part library for clients to inject it into their own sites.
+* Build a ads third-party library for clients to inject it into their sites.
+(React)
 * Continuously optimizing for daily increasing requests by lazy loading, caching, utilizing various cloud services, etc.